XTxiatong/XTxiatong.github.io/_pages/about.md

 News
 ======
+• Our COVID-19 Sounds team was awarded a “Better Future Award” in [Hall of Fame Awards 2021](https://www.cst.cam.ac.uk/news/presenting-hall-fame-awards)!
 • Our paper *Sounds of COVID-19: exploring realistic performance of audio-based digital testing* was accepted by **npj Digital Medicine!** (IF=11.653) \
 • I feel very exicited to give my first in-person presentation in WOMEN@CL [Talklet](https://talks.cam.ac.uk/talk/index/165256) \
 • A paper with large-scale dataset and compatitive benchmarks published in NeurIPS 2021 Datasets and Benchmark Track [paper](https://openreview.net/forum?id=9KArJb4r5ZQ) \